teeraphp/SSSF-Project/README.md

 # Instructions

-Clone git to your local directory run npm i to install essential components
+Clone git to your local directory</br>
+run npm i to install essential components</br>
-There are 2 folders: backend and frontend open 2 powershells then go into each folder by run cd frontend and cd backend then run npm run dev in both frontend and backend
+There are 2 folders: backend and frontend</br>
+open 2 powershells then go into each folder by</br>
+run cd frontend and cd backend</br>
+then run npm run dev in both frontend and backend</br>